onleetosh/homework-1/README.md

 ### 11. Webpage I like

 I like visiting Travis Scott's webpage, https://travisscott.com/.
 The page design is simple yet creative and similar to his music.
 I like the placement of Shop, Tour, Music, and Video in the corner of the webpage because its different and puts more focus on the visuals.
-The animated visuals is cool, the rotating head in the center is captivating.
+The animated visuals is cool and the rotating head in the center is captivating.

 ### 12. Website I don’t like

-What's one webpage you like?
-Why?
+I am not a fan of Marshalls website, https://www.marshalls.com/.
+There is a ton of important information but it lacks a online shopping experience.
+For example when I shop on Zara, I am about to search for different styles of clothing and order things from there website.
+Marshalls website has no shopping experience, the design is boring, and the main focus is informative.
+The only way too know what in stock is to visit a store, which is an inconvenience for online shoppers.

 ### 13. Resources